Package 'ECOTOXr'

 fields

-A named list of characters, used to build a search for for the on-line search query of https://cfpub.epa.gov/ecotox/search.cfm.
+A named list of characters, used to build a search for for the online search query of https://cfpub.epa.gov/ecotox/search.cfm.
 Use list_ecotox_web_fields() to construct a valid list.

 habitat